numberoverzero/bloop/docs/user/models.rst

 In this case ``unused`` is not set, since it is not a defined column for the model.

-It's not necessary to keep the default instantiation signature - for example, you may want to only allow setting non-key attributes and let your init method take care of generating a unique key for the instance.
+It's not necessary to keep the default instantiation signature.
+For example, you may want to only allow setting non-key attributes and let your init method take care of generating a unique key for the instance.
 If you change the init signature, or want bloop to take a different path when instantiating instances